 In 1940 Rotterdam was bombarded.
 A large part of the city center was destroyed and had to be rebuild from scratch.
 This reconstruction has made Rotterdam as we know it today: a modern metropolis with a lot of unique architecture.

 Unfortunately, the bombing of Rotterdam has destroyed a lot of its history.
 But there are still pieces of the past to be found in the port city, especially in the Old West.
 This historic route in Rotterdam brings you to those interesting places.

 How to get around?
-For this route we recommend public transport or going by bike, as some parts are quite far away from each other.
+For this route I recommend public transport or going by bike, as some parts are quite far away from each other.

 2. New and Old Binnenweg

 The Binnenweg is situated between the city center of Rotterdam and Delfshaven.
 From the 1st Middellandstraat you can reach the Nieuwe Binnenweg within 10 minutes.
 This is also a part of Rotterdam that survived the bombing.

 Already in 1454 there was a “Binnenweg”, what was called the Coolpolder back then, and it runs from the old center of Rotterdam through the meadows to the village Delfshaven.

 At the New Binnenweg and Old Binnenweg you will find nice vintage clothing stores, culinary items and stylish boutiques.
 We recommend to start at the Nieuwe Binnenweg and then head to the Oude Binnenweg.
 They are basically the same street with a road between them, so easy to combine the two during a visit.